-Since starting the firm in the summer of 2014, I have helped entrepreneurs, small to mid-size businesses, and non-profit organizations with their business, litigation, and estate planning needs.
-I regularly advise clients on a variety of business issues including business formation, contract drafting, employment/independent contractor agreements, trademarks, and succession planning.
+Since starting the firm in the summer of 2014, I have helped serious entrepreneurs, small to mid-size businesses, and non-profit organizations minimize legal risks, resolve disputes, and plan for the future.
+I regularly advise clients on a variety of business issues including business formation, contract drafting, employment law, intellectual property (including trademarks and licensing), and succession planning.

-In addition to running the firm, I serve as Outside General Counsel for the Juvenile Justice Coalition and Community Shares of Mid-Ohio, and other small to mid-size businesses.
+In addition to running the firm, I serve as Outside General Counsel for the Juvenile Justice Coalition, Community Shares of Mid-Ohio, and other small to mid-size businesses.

 Freedom from "traditional" corporate America gives you the ability to pursue your passions.

-Clients include businesses and non-profits from a wide variety of industries, such as transportation companies, franchises, home health care agencies, the food industry, consultants and marketing companies, real estate investors, software companies, youth advocacy programs, churches, medical/dental offices, accounting practices, the personal fitness industry, and retailers and wholesalers.
+Clients include businesses and non-profits from a wide variety of industries, such as transportation companies, franchises, home health care agencies, tech start-ups, the food industry, consultants and marketing companies, real estate investors, software companies, youth advocacy programs, churches, medical/dental offices, accounting practices, the personal fitness industry, and retailers and wholesalers.

 J.D., The University of Texas, School of Law, 2007